 Some of today's most famous, no-doubt-about-it luxury hotels are all-inclusive.
 Some examples of five-star (or nearly five-star) resorts that are all-inclusive: Cap Juluca on Anguilla, Half Moon on Jamaica, Buccament Bay on St. Vincents, Jade Mountain on St. Lucia.
 Most wellness retreats and safari lodges are all-inclusive, too.

 The following aspects of hotel life, which are charged a la carte by conventional hotels, are included and unlimited with your room rate at all-inclusive hotels.

-Your food and beverage is included: breakfast, brunch, lunch, dinner, snacks (at refined restaurants with menu service as well as buffets); resort bars, cafés, etc. (including pool and beach bars); room service (usually 24-hour); room minibar.
+Your food and beverage are included: breakfast, brunch, lunch, dinner, snacks (at refined restaurants with menu service as well as buffets); resort bars, cafés, etc. (including pool and beach bars); room service (usually 24-hours); room minibar.

 Your entertainment and activities are included: resort shows, nightclubs, clubs, lessons, contests, games, lectures; gym use; business center use; non-motorized water sports equipment such as kayaks, windsurfers, snorkel masks & fins, pool scuba class; kids' clubs; on-property shuttles such as golf carts

 Little things that most hotels charge for (or charge a "resort fee" for) are included too: wifi, bottled water, local (and sometimes international) phone calls; beach chairs and umbrellas, pool loungers and towels.

 All tips are included!